 Determination of Indigence

-There is no presumption of indigence for juveniles in Rhode Island.
-Parents who have the financial means are expected to retain counsel to represent their children; in cases where juveniles are emancipated, or estranged from their families, or where the petition is filed by a parent, the juvenile’s financial eligibility is determined based upon his or her own assets.
-Applicants for public defense services must submit an affidavit of financial status and undergo an eligibility intake interview with the public defender office.
+The public defender shall appear on behalf of an accused delinquent child who is financially unable to afford counsel.
 R.I.
-Gen. Laws § 12-15-9.
+Gen. Laws § 14-1-58.
+In practice, there is no presumption of indigence for juveniles in Rhode Island, and parents who have the financial means are expected to retain counsel to represent their children.
+In cases where juveniles are emancipated, or estranged from their families, or where the petition is filed by a parent, the juvenile’s financial eligibility is determined based upon his or her own assets.
+Applicants for public defense services must submit an affidavit of financial status.
 The public defender office, on its own initiative or at the court’s request, may require additional information or conduct an investigation.
 The public defender makes the determination of eligibility.
-The public defender shall appear on behalf of an accused delinquent child who is financially unable to afford counsel.
 R.I.
-Gen. Laws § 14-1-58.
+Gen. Laws § 12-15-9.

 Waiver of Counsel